Love at first sight (and listen).

 The snazzy up-and-down volume buttons return (hold them together and a voice lets you know the current battery level) and there’s also a new tap control so you can pause, play and skip tracks by tapping the top of the speaker once or twice.

-Just make sure the function is activated in the UE Boom app.
+Just make sure the function is activated in the Ultimate Ears Boom app.

 Speaking of which… as with the original model, the app lets you pair two Boom speakers to play in stereo mode, or together for a bigger, louder sound.
 Does that mean multi-room?
-Yes, it does.
+To the extent that you can play the same song on multiple speakers, yes.
+You can't set up different zones à la Sonos, though.

 When it's standing upright, as it should be, the 360-degree sound is more than big and open enough to fill every corner of the average room – impressive for a speaker that could fit inside a pint glass.